 Though not always an admission requirement, the Office of Admissions reserves the right to require an interview of any student who has made application to the College to determine admissibility.

 A campus visit is always encouraged.
 There are several visiting options throughout each semester as well as during summer break.
-In addition, individual visits are available Monday through Saturday by appointment.
+In addition, individual visits and campus tours are available Monday through Saturday by appointment.

 We welcome school groups to campus for organized visits.
 Please contact admissions if you would like to bring your students.